OpenVPN/openvpn/doc/man-sections/client-options.rst

   Optionally a port can be appended after a colon.
 IPv6 addresses need to be enclosed in brackets if a port is appended.

-  The ``resolve-domains`` and ``exclude-domains`` options take one or more DNS domains which are explicitly resolved or explicitly not resolved by a server.
-Only one of the options can be configured for a server.
-  ``resolve-domains`` is used to define a split-dns setup, where only given domains are resolved by a server. ``exclude-domains`` is used to define domains which will never be resolved by a server (e.g. domains which can only be resolved locally).
-Systems which do not support fine grained DNS domain configuration, will ignore these settings.
+  The ``resolve-domains`` option takes one or more DNS domains used to define a split-dns or dns-routing setup, where only the given domains are resolved by the server.
+Systems which do not support fine grained DNS domain configuration will ignore this setting.

   The ``dnssec`` option is used to configure validation of DNSSEC records.
   While the exact semantics may differ for resolvers on different systems,